How to Qualify for a New Orleans Habitat Home

 As you will be buying your house from Habitat, you must demonstrate an ability to pay the monthly mortgage payment on your home.
 This monthly payment includes mortgage, real estate taxes, insurance payments, and a termite contract.
 We will help you to determine if this payment will jeopardize your ability to meet all your other family financial obligations and expenses.

 You must have at least one year of stable income coming into your household.
 We can include non-work related income such as food stamps, child support, Social Security, etc. as stable income if you can guarantee you will receive that income for the next two years.
 The minimum required income before taxes for a family between one and six people is $1,600 per month, or $19200 per year.
+For information on the maximum income per family size, please call our homeowner hotline.

 All applicants will undergo a credit check.
 Because we are interested in your access to homeownership, we are not as strict in your credit review as a bank might be.
 If there has been a bankruptcy in your past, it needs to be discharged for at least two years and you must demonstrate improved credit since then.
 If you have a court judgment resulting in a fine or settlement that is still unpaid, the judgment must be paid off in full.
 You must have less than $2,000 in past due debt to move forward in the application process.
 We do not count medical debt that is 18 months or older.